Call now in confidence immediate help & advice 24/7

 Finally, fellowship groups are available to anyone with addiction issues, including the relatives of people who are battling this.

-There is no cost to doing this, and there is no expected commitment.
+There is no cost to doing this, and there is no expected commitment, unlike in-person rehab.
 However, it is recommended to attend as often as possible to boost the efficacy of the sessions.

 Whether you need help from a conventional drug and alcohol rehab in Devon, or if you need the support of an alternative service, talk to our experts on 0800 088 66 86

-What are some alternative services and charities available in Devon?
+What are some alternative services to rehab and charities available in Devon?

 Therapy group taking notes at a drug and alcohol rehab in Devon